 The Google Assistant-powered Lenovo Smart Display was the first to take on Amazon’s original Echo Show, and it did a pretty solid job of it.
-But Amazon’s second-generation Echo Show was a complete upgrade, with an excellent display, solid design, and powerful audio.
+But Amazon’s second-generation Echo Show was a complete upgrade, with an excellent display, solid design, and powerful audio making it one of the best smart speakers on the market.

 Can Google answer?
-The $149 Google Home Hub is much cheaper than the $229 Echo Show and $199 or $249 Lenovo Smart Display, and while it doesn’t have as many flashy features as those more expensive devices, it gets the basics of a smart speaker, smart-home controller, and miniature tablet just right.
+The $149 Google Home Hub (opens in new tab)—now called the Google Nest Hub—is much cheaper than the $229 Echo Show and $199 or $249 Lenovo Smart Display, and while it doesn’t have as many flashy features as those more expensive devices, it gets the basics of a smart speaker, smart-home controller, and miniature tablet just right.
+Plus it packs all the best Google Assistant skills.

 The back is covered in a similar mesh fabric to that which covers the Echo Show.
 It’s not as nice and smooth as the bamboo backing of the 10-inch Lenovo Smart Display, but it is comfortable to hold and carry.